stanford-cs149/asst1/README.md

 ## For the curious ##

 For those interested and with access, try changing the compilation target to ARM, and produce a report of performance of the various programs on a new Apple M1 laptop.
-The staff is curious what you will fine.
+The staff is curious about what you will find.
 What speedups are you observing from SIMD execution?
 Those without access to a fancy M1 Macbook could use the ARM-based servers that are available on AWS.

 ## Hand-in Instructions ##